 NTC is four years old and still in institutional infancy.
 However, the initial birth-pangs and teething problems have abated, and we can now chart a clear direction that bolsters technology, strengthens technologists, and benefits Pakistan.
 It is fortunate that over the last 5 years there is a sudden pivot towards technology as a trade, and technologists as professionals.
 The sharper focus has brought to surface many festering issues and generated a rational discussion at multiple levels that shall be the harbinger of much needed reforms and course-correction.

-Currently engineers and technologists are vying for the same higher BPS posts, often becoming confrontational and adversarial.
-With the boost new “technology” universities will give this field, it is essential that policies iron out areas of conflict so that engineers and technologists can work seamlessly as essential, and necessary, parts of the engineering profession.
-Engineers, technologists and technicians are 3 parts of a whole -- albeit with different skills-sets – and become effective when working in tandem.
-Engineers cannot perform their functions without technologists, and technologists without technicians are incomplete.
+Currently engineers and technologists (now recognized as ‘Engineering Technologists’ by International Engineering Alliance) are vying for the same higher BPS posts, often becoming confrontational and adversarial.
+With the boost new “technology” universities will give this field, it is essential that policies iron out areas of conflict so that engineers and engineering technologists can work seamlessly as essential, and necessary, parts of the engineering profession.
+Engineers, engineering technologists and engineering technicians are 3 parts of a whole -- albeit with different skills-sets – and become effective when working in tandem.
+Engineers cannot perform their functions without engineering technologists, and engineering technologists without engineering technicians are incomplete.

-For technologists already in the field, we shall endeavor to create a mechanism where their skills-sets are enhanced.
-Similarly, HEC and NTC shall try to create opportunities for technologists for higher education, after filtering them through an assessment protocol.
-NTC is working with HEC to offers 200 overseas scholarships for MS and Ph.D programs in Engineering Technology.
-Simultaneously, we shall work closely with universities running undergraduate Engineering Technology programs to start MS and Ph.D Engineering Technology programs after meeting HEC and NTC criteria.
+For engineering technologists already in the field, we shall endeavor to create a mechanism where their skills-sets are enhanced.
+Similarly, HEC and NTC shall try to create opportunities for engineering technologists for higher education, after filtering them through an assessment protocol.
+NTC is working with HEC to offers 200 overseas scholarships for MS and PhD programs in Engineering Technology.
+Simultaneously, we shall work closely with universities running undergraduate Engineering Technology programs to start MS and PhD Engineering Technology programs after meeting HEC and NTC criteria.

 Kind regards and God bless you all.